ryanisgrig/adaptivecards/virtualassistant-adaptivecard-spec.md

 ### Icons
 Every Skill will require a unique icon to identify itself.

+### Header
+Every card will have a header identifying itself with a Skill icon.

 ### Users
 User avatars should be displayed when possible, and default to a user's initials if one is unavailable.